Can you ship my firearm to my house or office directly?

 Am I allowed to own a specific Magazine / Handgun / Long Gun?

-Restrictions on firearms, magazines and ammunition purchases are complex and are best handled by refering to the local FFL dealer who will receive fireams that you purchase.
+Restrictions on firearms, magazines and ammunition purchases are complex and are best handled by referring to the local FFL dealer who will receive firearms that you purchase.
 Often times these dealers can be a wealth of information as well.
 As a dealer near you if you can have ammunition, magazines or other potentially restricted items shipped to their dealership or to you directly.
 We will do our best to answer your questions over the phone, but ultimately it's your responsibility to comply with all Federal, State and Local laws.
 Please see our Restrictions page for more information.

 Do I have to call my FFL Dealer to let them know a Firearm is coming?

 Yes, If you have not informed an FFL Dealer that your firearm is being shipped to them, you have missed a step in the process.
 You need to contact us immediately at 740-623-2227.
 You may have purchased a firearm, but we will not send it until we get information from you including a copy of the FFL Dealer's License.
 FFL Dealers always need to be aware of transfers coming.

 We cannot anticipate what your FFL Dealer will charge you.
 Most fees are between $15-$35.
 It is possible you will pay much more or nothing at all.
 You need to ask your FFL Dealer who will receive your firearm from us.

 How long will the FFL Dealer hold my gun?

 We cannot anticipate what your FFL Dealer's policies are.
 In any case we are not responsible for shipping charges incurred if your gun is shipped back to us by your FFL Dealer, please contact the FFL Dealer you have selected an ask about any policies they have concerning pickup and/or holding your firearm.